 The Pensacola Museum of Art resides in a former jail building.
 Built in a Spanish Revival style, the 12,000 square foot space has been adapted for cultural presentations, exhibitions and more.
 See what’s on display at the museum by clicking here!

 Take a self-guided tour through the three story building that once housed Pensacola City Hall.
 This museum showcases permanent and changing exhibits.
 You can find more about the changing exhibits by clicking here.
 Up to 4 people can receive the admission at one time.

-The John and Mable Ringling Museum of Art – $3 or less per person
+The John and Mable Ringling Museum of Art – Free

 John Ringling was one of the five Ringling brothers who owned and operated “The Greatest Show on Earth” in the Roaring Twenties.
 With an estimated worth of nearly $200 million, he built an vast 36,000 square foot mansion and a 21-gallery museum to showcase his love of art.

-With your Florida Access card, your discounted admission is limited to the Museum of Art.
+With your Florida Access card, your free admission is limited to the Museum of Art.
 There is an extra fee to visit the mansion, which is called Ca’ d’Zan.

 Great Explorations Children’s Museum – $3 per person

 The bright and colorful exhibits (which include building tables, a pizza kitchen, critter cave, firehouse and more) are so much fun for kids!
 Admission is just $3 per person for up to 5 people with an EBT card.
 Guests under 1 year of age are always free.